uplink-systems/terraform-module-unifi-client/README.md

 </details>

 #####
 The provider requires that the attributes <code>network_id</code> and <code>user_group_id</code> contain the UniFi-internal ID of the network / user group.
-However, the name of the objects must be specified in the module variable instead, because it has a built-in feature to "translate" these names to their corresponding IDs using data sources.
+However, the name of the objects must be specified in the module variable instead, because it has a built-in feature to transform these names to their corresponding IDs using data sources.
 That's why the variable's attributes in the module are labeled as <code>network</code> and <code>user_group</code> for better understanding.

 The provided mac address is used for both resources, <code>unifi_user</code> and <code>unifi_account</code>.
 UniFi currently allows several formats for WiFi MAC authentication but only one format for 802.1x control ("*AABBCCDDEEFF*").
 To setup and use <code>unifi_account</code> resources for both, wired and wireless MAC authentication, the module converts the mac address to this format for username/password.